Gen Naravane conferred the honorary rank of General of Nepali Army by President Bhandari | Law-Order

 Gen Naravane conferred the honorary rank of General of Nepali Army by President Bhandari

 Indian Army chief General M M Naravane was conferred the honorary rank of General of the Nepali Army by President Bidya Devi Bhandari at a special ceremony here on Thursday, a decades old tradition that reflects the strong ties between the two militaries.
-He was also presented a sword and scroll during the function held at the President's official residence 'ShitalNiwas' in Kathmandu.
+Gen Naravane was presented with a sword, insignia and a certificate of conferment order by the President during the ceremony at the President's official residence 'ShitalNiwas', according to a statement issued by the Nepal Army headquarters.

 Prime Minister K P Sharma Oli, Indian Ambassador Vinay M Kwatra and other senior officials of both the countries attended the ceremony.
 The tradition, which started in 1950, reflects the strong ties between the two militaries.